Telegram-Mini-Apps/telegram-apps/apps/docs/packages/typescript/tma-js-sdk/components/theme-params.md

 # `ThemeParams`

-The component which contains an information about currently used theme by the application.
-There is more information about this component in this [documentation](../../../ui/theme-params.mdx).
+The component which contains an information about currently used [theme](../../../../functionality/theming.md) by the Telegram application.

 ## Initialization

+Component constructor accepts an object with where each key describes the palette key and value specifies its color.

 ```typescript
 import { ThemeParams } from '@tma.js/sdk';

 const themeParams = new ThemeParams({
   backgroundColor: '#ffaabb',
   buttonColor: '#113222',